 Lower Antelope Canyon has some covered picnic tables next to the parking lot providing some shade.
 If you bring a bag lunch, this is a good place to relax and eat after your adventure.

-One exposure method for photographing in a darkened area such as a slot canyon would be to start out at ASA 200 and F8 and see where your shutter times fall for the particular lighting situation.
-You can always change to ASA 400 if needed.
+One exposure method for photographing in a darkened area such as a slot canyon would be to start at ASA 400 and F8 and see where your shutter times fall for the particular lighting situation.
+You can always change to ASA 800 or 1200 if needed.
 For digital cameras, I try to keep my exposure times to 30 seconds or less since longer exposures add noise to the image.
-While I try to photograph using F8 or higher such as F11, it is not always required to get the depth of field you want when using a wide angle lens and you could photograph at F5.6 if you need to.
-It is really a need to adjust your ASA, F-stop and length of exposure to work best for the specific shooting condition you are in to get the results you want.
-When using a tripod, I usually do not mind a long exposure such as in the seconds since nothing really moves in most the antelope canyon photographs.
+While I try to photograph using F8 or higher such as F11, it is not always required to get the depth of field you want when using a wide-angle lens and you could photograph at F5.6 if you need to.
+It is really a need to adjust your ASA, F-stop, and length of exposure to work best for the specific shooting condition you are in to get the results you want.
+When using a tripod, I usually do not mind a long exposure such as in the seconds since nothing moves in most of the antelope canyon photographs.

 Photographing the beams: